 The more active you are, the better

 If you can, try some more vigorous activity - the kind that leaves you out of breath.
-Try running, jogging or energetic (dad!) dancing.
+Try to do activities that will strengthen your muscles at least 2 days a week, such as lifting weights or cycling.